History of Madeira: 15th and 16th centuries

 The first slaves that were brought to Madeira happened in 1452 and were Berbers and Guanches.
 According to historical records, slaves to Madeira were mainly imported from Northern Africa.
 Madeiran aristocracy at no point bred slaves or subjected them to the harsh regimented conditions found on slave plantations in Brazil, the West Indies or the rest of the Americas.
 Slave owners were only a small minority of the Madeiran population, and those who did own slaves owned only a few.
-There are recorded 2,232 slaves owners in Madeira between 1400 and 1700, with their distribution being 1% in the XV century, 34% in the following and 65% in the XVII century.
+There are recorded 2,232 slave owners in Madeira between 1400 and 1700, with their distribution being 1% in the XV century, 34% in the following and 65% in the XVII century.
 89% of slavers owned one to five slaves.
 The most slaves ever owned by any individual was 14 belonging to João Esmeraldo.
 Slave prices kept rising each year, taking a toll even more in the slave population in Madeira.
 There are almost no traces of lineage coming from slaves in Madeira, due to low numbers and fertility rate.
 After the sugar trade collapsed in Madeira, there was no place for the slave, stranger to the European society ramified in the island.
 Many of them were sold to the more appealing American colonies and few that remained became house servants for aristocrats or fed the indigent and criminal class.
 Alberto Vieira, a highly respected expert in trans-Atlantic slavery, states that in the period of a deteriorated sugar trade in Madeira "the records show a high slave concentration in the urban areas revealing that we are faced with slavery of a domestic nature, with little or no relation to rural life."
 This meant that the slaves' daily life unrolls around the city near their masters, with their connection to rural life being nearly non-existent as guardians and workers of the land, both given to settlers.

 In conclusion, this small scale of sugar production in the island was completely outmatched by Brazilian and São Tomean plantations.
 Madeiran sugar production declined in such a way that it was not enough for domestic needs, so that sugar was imported to the island from other Portuguese colonies.
 Sugar mills were gradually abandoned, with few remaining, which gave way to other markets in Madeira.